 A relatively rare congenital anomaly characterized by a distinctive dark-bluish mass-like elevation inferomedial to the inner canthus.
 It may be complicated by dacryocystitis or cellulitis.
 Cases with large intranasal cysts or bilateral involvement may cause respiratory distress.

-Epidemiology: postnatal prevalence 0.005–0.1%
+Epidemiology: Postnatal prevalence 0.005–0.1%

-Spontaneous resolution rate: 84% (38/45) in non-infected cases, 68.2% (15/22) in infected cases
+Spontaneous resolution rate: 84% (38/45 cases) in non-infected postnatal cases, 68.2% (15/22 cases) in cases with infection

-Infection complication rate: dacryocystitis 15.2–75%, cellulitis 10–31%.
-Particularly careful around 1 month of age
+Infection complication rate: Dacryocystitis 15.2–75%, cellulitis 10–31%.
+Particular caution around 1 month of age

-Inferior meatal cyst: present in average 51.6%, respiratory distress 17–22% (71% in bilateral cases)
+Inferior meatal cyst: Present in average 51.6%, respiratory distress 17–22% (71% in bilateral cases)

-Sultanbayeva et al. (2025) conducted a meta-analysis of 17 studies and 7110 eyes to examine probing success rates by age group.
-3) The overall success rate was 90.67% at 0–6 months (95.42% under general anesthesia, 88.82% under local anesthesia), 85.18% at 6–12 months, 82.34% at 12–24 months, and decreased to 63.47% at >48 months.
-The certainty of evidence was judged low for all subgroups.
+Sultanbayeva et al. (2025) conducted a meta-analysis of 17 studies involving 7110 eyes to examine probing success rates by age group 3).
+The overall success rate was 90.67% at 0–6 months (95.42% under general anesthesia, 88.82% under local anesthesia), 85.18% at 6–12 months, 82.34% at 12–24 months, and decreased to 63.47% at over 48 months.
+The certainty of evidence was rated as low for all subgroups.

-A meta-analysis of 4 RCTs (423 patients) by Farat et al. (2021) found no significant difference in resolution rates between early and late probing (RR 1.00; p=0.99).
-2) Meanwhile, the PEDIG study showed that early probing was more cost-effective ($562 vs $701).
+A meta-analysis of 4 RCTs (423 patients) by Farat et al. (2021) found no significant difference in resolution rates between early and late probing (RR 1.00; p=0.99) 2).
+However, the PEDIG study showed that early probing was more cost-effective ($562 vs. $701).

-Application of mitomycin C to the anastomosis site is being investigated to improve the success rate of endoscopic DCR.
-1) It is expected to prevent granulation and scar formation, but long-term safety requires further data accumulation.
+Application of mitomycin C to the anastomosis site is being investigated to improve the success rate of endoscopic DCR1).
+It is expected to prevent granulation and scar formation, but long-term safety requires further data accumulation.

 Blaszczyk K, Biedka K, Estreicher A, et al. Congenital Nasolacrimal Duct Obstruction: Natural Course, Diagnosis and Therapeutic Strategies.
 J Clin Med.
-2025;14(11):3716.
+2025;14(11):3716. doi:10.3390/jcm14113716.
+PMID:40507477; PMCID:PMC12155872.

-Farat JG, Schellini SA, El Dib R, et al. Probing for congenital nasolacrimal duct obstruction: a systematic review and meta-analysis of randomized clinical trials.
-Arq Bras Oftalmol.
-2021;84(1):91-98.
+Farat JG, Schellini SA, Dib RE, Santos FGD, Meneghim RLFS, Jorge EC.
+Probing for congenital nasolacrimal duct obstruction: a systematic review and meta-analysis of randomized clinical trials.
+Arquivos brasileiros de oftalmologia.
+2021;84(1):91-98. doi:10.5935/0004-2749.20210005.
+PMID:33470349; PMCID:PMC12289159.

-Sultanbayeva Z, Dzhumabekov A, Aldasheva N, et al. A Systematic Review and Meta-Analysis of the Success Rate of the Primary Probing in Pediatric Patients with Congenital Nasolacrimal Duct Obstruction in Different Age Groups.
-Medicina.
-2025;61(8):1432.
+Sultanbayeva Z, Dzhumabekov A, Aldasheva N, Issergepova B, Kuanyshbekov Y, Taushanova M, et al. A Systematic Review and Meta-Analysis of the Success Rate of the Primary Probing in Pediatric Patients with Congenital Nasolacrimal Duct Obstruction in Different Age Groups.
+Medicina (Kaunas, Lithuania).
+2025;61(8). doi:10.3390/medicina61081432.
+PMID:40870477; PMCID:PMC12388011.